-Courchevel is skiable on the same ski pass as its Three Valleys partners – Meribel, Val Thorens, Méribel, Les Menuires, Saint Martin de Belleville, La Tania, Orelle, Brides les Bains.
-The Three Valleys offers 169 all-modern lifts, 335 marked runs spanning over 372 miles (600 km) and over 80 miles (130 km) of cross-country tracks.
+Courchevel is skiable on the same ski pass as its Three Valleys partners – Meribel, Val Thorens, Les Menuires, Saint Martin de Belleville, La Tania, Orelle, Brides les Bains.
+The Three Valleys offers 169 all-modern lifts, 335 marked runs spanning over 372 miles (600 km), and over 80 miles (130 km) of cross-country tracks.
 Over time the ski network has expanded to incorporate a fourth valley, though the area retains the name Trois Vallées.

-Courchevel’s slopes are regarded the most extensive and varied of The Three Valleys resorts.
+Courchevel’s slopes are regarded as the most extensive and varied of The Three Valleys resorts.
 The slopes cater as well to learners as they do to true experts, with the easiest of green runs to the steepest of skiable couloirs and plenty of intermediate riding in between.
-There is a concentration of easier skiing on the lower slopes above 1850 and plenty of fast lifts to access them.
+There is a concentration of easier skiing on the lower slopes above 1850 with plenty of fast lifts to access them.
 Courchevel is also one of the best places to be and ski when the weather sets in, thanks to being protected by so much forest.